直接跳至内容部分

 Do you need to worry about copyright?
 (The short answers)

-Yes, you should worry about copyright: If you're selling t-shirts, printing t-shirts for a client, producing a number of t-shirts, or using known characters, logos, or brands in your designs.
-For instance, if you're planning to sell shirts featuring popular superhero characters or sports team logos, you're stepping into copyright territory.
-The same goes if you're running a print shop and a client asks you to reproduce a famous album cover on a batch of shirts.
+Yes, you should worry about copyright if you're selling t-shirts, printing t-shirts for a client, producing a batch of shirts, or using known characters, logos, or brands in your designs.
+For example: selling shirts featuring popular superhero characters, sports team logos, or reproducing a famous album cover for a customer.

-You probably don't need to worry much about copyright: If you're not selling t-shirts or printing for a client, only printing a small quantity for personal use, or not using any known characters, logos, or other protected intellectual property.
-For example, if you're making a few custom shirts for your family reunion or printing a shirt with your own original artwork, you're likely in the clear.
+You probably don't need to worry much if you're not selling, not printing for a client, only printing a small quantity for personal use, or you’re using your own original artwork with no recognizable protected IP.

 Copyright law basics